-2007-08: This was Ben Sexton's first season with the Nepean Raiders (COJHL).
+2007-08: Ben Sexton began his junior hockey career with the Nepean Raiders (COJHL).
 In 48 games he scored 15 goals and as many assists.
 His 71 penalty minutes was a career-high for Sexton.

 2008-09: This was Sexton’s second season with the Nepean Raiders (COJHL), a 38 game stretch that resulted in 14 goals and 35 points.
 His play this season got him a nod to the CJHL All-Star Third Team.
 Expect to see the forward with fellow Bruins prospect Nicholas Tremblay at Clarkson (ECAC) next season.
 Ben is the son of Florida Panthers Asst.
 GM Randy Sexton.